jocpae/VesselGraph/README.md

 ## Reference

- R. J. L. Townshend, M. Vögele, P. Suriana, A. Derry, A. Powers, Y. Laloudakis, S. Balachandar, B. Jing, B. Anderson, S. Eismann, R. Kondor, R. B. Altman, R. O. Dror "ATOM3D: Tasks On Molecules in Three Dimensions", [arXiv:2012.04035](https://arxiv.org/abs/2012.04035)
+Authors Authors Authors "Whole Brain Vessel Graphs: A Dataset and Benchmark for Graph Learning and Neuroscience (VesselGraph)", [arXiv:XYZ](https://arxiv.org/abs/XYZ)

-Please cite this work if some of the ATOM3D code or datasets are helpful in your scientific endeavours.
-For specific datasets, please also cite the respective original source(s), given in the preprint.
+Please cite this work if any of our code or datasets are helpful for your research.
+Considering the specific graphs, please also cite the respective original datasets as described in the preprint.